LabO8/nestjs-s3/site/docs/objects.md

      */
     ObjectLockMode?: ObjectLockMode | string;
     /**
-     * <p>The date and time when you want this object's Object Lock to expire.
+     * <p>The date and time you want this object's Object Lock to expire.
 Must be formatted
      *          as a timestamp parameter.</p>
      */
     ObjectLockRetainUntilDate?: Date;